durga46/companywebsitedynamic/README.md

 ### Step 8:
 Retrieve data from database and display it in a dynamic webpage.
 ### Step 9:
-Publish the website in the given URL.
+Publish the website in the given URL

 ## PROGRAM: